eTextile/rSens/README.md

 - Project web page: http://rsens.eTextile.org (TODO)
 - License: CC-BY-SA (see the License file)

 The rSens solution is a PCB that is useful for making some **signal conditioning** (scale & offset) before using the Analog Input circuitry of your microcontroller.
-In other words this project can be compared to the Arduino map() function but insted of using software map() You will use our rSens solution to zoom into the significant values without loosing any resolution.
-Build on top of an quad op-Amp this PCB offer this possibility to work with two FSR.
+In other words this project can be compared to the Arduino map() function but insted of using software map() you will use the rSens eTextile PCB to zoom into the significant values without loosing any resolution.
+Build on top of a quad op-Amp this PCB offer the possibility to work with two FSR.

 ## Project content
 - **Hardware**: containing all PCB sources files of the project